Back in the 80's it didn't take a lot to convince me to run or play in a Science Fiction campaign. Still doesn't.

 I believe his Class was Astronaut.
 Beyond that I can not recall.

 Equipment: He had a device called the 'Gravity Gauntlet' that he wore as a bracer on his left arm.
 It could generate a 30 ft. radius sphere of 'Alternative Gravity' around him.
-At Zero-G he was weightless but still his better than average Physical Strength, enabling him to leap great distances and bounce off walls for truly spectacular combat and Acrobatics.
-At Heavy-Gs he could slow and opponent engaging in Hand-to-Hand to hit someone really hard.
+At Zero-G he was weightless but able to use his better than average Physical Strength and Agility, enabling him to leap great distances and bounce off walls for truly spectacular Combat and Acrobatic maneuvers.
+At Heavy-Gs he could slow an opponent or hit someone really hard.

 Next up, there is an old folktale told West of the Mississippi of a blood stained cowboy on a cinnamon horse.
 Some say he's on the side of the angels, others say he's the devil himself, but all I know is if you're a sinner at heart...beware THE RED RIDER.